-6 Glossary
+56 Glossary

-Annual Backlog: Ongoing projects that address a general category of infrastructure as needed to support existing infrastructure conformance with an accepted industry standard or state of good repair.
+Annual Backlog: Annual backlog projects meet the definition of backlog and have an annual funding component, or set aside funds for a general project category.

-- Asset Longevity: How long an asset can reasonably be expected to be used for the benefit of the City.
-Projects that extend asset longevity include repairs and preventative maintenance, such as resurfacing roadways or fixing a leaky roof. - Backlog: Backlog projects are associated with existing assets or commitments.
+Asset Longevity: How long an asset can reasonably be expected to be used for the benefit of the City.
+Projects that extend asset longevity include repairs and preventative maintenance, such as resurfacing roadways or fixing a leaky roof.

+Backlog: Backlog projects are associated with existing assets or commitments.
 Projects that maintain, repair and rehabilitate, or modernize existing assets to conform with an accepted industry standard or state of good repair.
-Projects that would help the City meet existing local, regional, or state performance targets. - City Department Priority: Project was identified as a priority by a City department.
-It is assumed that the City departments applied their subject matter expertise, local knowledge, and good faith judgment to identify priority projects. - Critical Function: A function that is necessary to effectively utilize an infrastructure asset.
-Failure to maintain critical function would prevent the asset from being effectively utilized. - Future Need: Projects that would provide community betterments through new infrastructure. - Identified Infrastructure Need: Project was identified in a City planning document or City budget. - Infrastructure: Physical improvements, assets, and facilities under the jurisdiction of the City of Encinitas - Excluding projects under \$100,000 or useful life under 5 years - Excluding projects that are funded purely by user fees/enterprise funds (all utility projects)
+Projects that would help the City meet existing local, regional, or state performance targets or mandates.

+City Department Priority: Project was identified as a priority by a City department.
+It is assumed that the City departments applied based on their subject matter expertise, local knowledge, and good faith judgment to identify priority projects.

+Critical Function: A function that is necessary to effectively utilize an infrastructure asset.
+Failure to maintain critical function would prevent the asset from being effectively utilized.

+Future Need: Projects that would provide community betterments through new infrastructure.

+Identified Infrastructure Need: Project was identified in a City planning document or City budget.

+Commented [di71]: Complete project descriptions should include specificity regarding the project's scope; geographical location and boundaries and projected costs (including recurring costs).

+Commented [ni72]: Please fill in the year

+Commented [di73]: Consider the definition of "underserved communities" to include, those communities in which basic infrastructure, is absent.

+Formatted: Indent: Hanging: 0.5"

+Commented [di74]: Should this be stated OR projects that would help the City meet existing local, regional or state performance targets.

+Commented [di75]: Is this definition of City Department Priority consistent with the recommendations made in 5.4 (second bullet)?

+Commented [ca76R75]: This definition reflects the definition from the 2023/2024 project ranking exercise.

+Formatted: Indent: First line: 0'

+Infrastructure: Physical improvements, assets, and facilities under the jurisdiction of the City of Encinitas

+- Excluding projects under \$100,000 or useful life under 5 years Excluding projects that are funded purely by user fees/enterprise funds (all utility projects)